-- Examine, without charge, at the Plan Administrator's office and at other specified locations (such as worksites and union halls), all documents governing the Program, including insurance contracts and collective bargaining agreements (if applicable), the Plan Document, and the latest annual report filed with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration. - Obtain, upon written request to the Plan Administrator, copies of all documents governing the operation of the Program, including insurance contracts and collective bargaining agreements (if applicable), and copies of the latest annual report, the Plan Document, and updated Summary Plan Description.
+• Examine, without charge, at the Plan Administrator's office and at other specified locations (such as worksites and union halls), all documents governing the Program, including insurance contracts and collective bargaining agreements (if applicable), and the Plan Document, and the latest annual report filed (Form 5500 Series) with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration.

+- Obtain, upon written request to the Plan Administrator, copies of all documents governing the operation of the Program, including insurance contracts and collective bargaining agreements (if applicable), and copies of the latest annual report (Form 5500 Series), the Plan Document, and updated Summary Plan Description.
 The Plan Administrator may charge a reasonable fee for the copies. - Continue health care coverage for yourself, Spouse or eligible Dependents if there is a loss of coverage under the Plan as a result of a qualifying event.
 You or your Dependents must pay for such coverage.
-For more information, see Section 9.2 COBRA Continuation Coverage. - Reduction or elimination of exclusionary periods of coverage for preexisting conditions under your group health plan, if you have creditable coverage from another plan.
-You should be provided a certificate of creditable coverage, free of charge, from your group health plan or health insurance issuer when you lose coverage under the plan, when you become entitled to elect COBRA continuation coverage, when your COBRA continuation coverage ceases, if you request it before losing coverage.
-Without evidence of creditable coverage, you may be subject to a preexisting condition exclusion for 12 months (18 months for late enrollees) after your enrollment date in your coverage.
-Preexisting coverage exclusions will not apply to any member under the age of 19.
+For more information, see Section 11.2 COBRA Continuation Coverage.